-She later recalled her response to the bombing coming just days after the March on Washington, “It was just shattering to go from the euphoria of having this huge, huge march in Washington to those kids being killed.
+She later recalled her response to the bombing, coming just days after the March on Washington in M.J.
+O'Brien's We Shall Not be Moved, “It was just shattering to go from the euphoria of having this huge, huge march in Washington to those kids being killed.
 We’d felt the nation had reached a new high of civility with the March on Washington, and then to be brought down so hard.
 No matter how good it felt in Washington, the reality of the South was still there.
 That ugliness and violence hadn’t gone anywhere.”

-Trumpauer, her surname at the time, was a young white woman from Virginia who had participated in desegregation protests in Durham, North Carolina, in 1960 while a freshman at Duke University.
-After leaving Duke, she worked with the Nonviolent Action Group (NAG) at Howard University and participated in the Freedom Rides, was arrested and served time in Parchman Prison in Mississippi in 1961.
-She was the first white student to attend all-black Tougaloo University full-time.
-She worked for SNCC and CORE in Mississippi while attending Tougaloo and helped organize the 1963 March on Washington. – William S. Pretzer, Senior Curator of History
+Trumpauer-Mulholland was a young white woman from Virginia who had participated in desegregation protests in Durham, North Carolina, in 1960 while a freshman at Duke University.
+After leaving Duke, she worked with the Nonviolent Action Group (NAG) at Howard University and participated in the Freedom Rides.
+She was arrested and served time in Parchman Prison in Mississippi in 1961 and was the first white student to attend all-black Tougaloo University full-time.
+She worked for the Student Nonviolent Coordinating Committee (SNCC) and Congress of Racial Equality (CORE) in Mississippi while attending Tougaloo and helped organize the 1963 March on Washington.

 When I went to visit the 16th Street Baptist Church in Birmingham, Alabama, I noticed how vibrant and alive its congregation is today.
-But as tourists filed in on a Wednesday afternoon looking around the building, everyone spoke of the children that died there on September 15, 1963, in one of the many explosions that gave “Bombingham” its infamous nickname.
-These shards of glass that were blown out of the windows of the church are powerful symbols of hate and the recovery from it. – Leah L. Jones, Digital Imaging Specialist
+But as tourists filed in on a Wednesday afternoon looking around the building, everyone spoke of the children that died there Sept.
+15, 1963, in one of the many explosions that gave “Bombingham” its infamous nickname.
+These shards of glass that were blown out of the windows of the church are powerful symbols of hate and the recovery from it.

 Their death says to us that we must work passionately and unrelentingly for the realization of the American dream.Dr.
-Martin Luther King Jr. September 18, 1963
+Martin Luther King Jr. Sept.
+18, 1963